eri24816/NNNode/Backend/objectsync_server/readme.md

     ]
 }
 ```
-> The serialization is calle "d" in method argument lists and in the JSON api.
+> The serialization is called "d" in method argument lists and in the JSON api.

 ## History and Command